somasish/Fine_Tune_Ministral_MAC_MLX_Hugging_Face/readme.md

     --model mlx-community/Ministral-8B-Instruct-2410-4bit \
     --max-tokens 500 \
     --adapter-path adapters \
-    --prompt "Symptoms: I have been experiencing memory loss, stiffness and difficulty walking.
+    --prompt "Symptoms: I have been experiencing extremely tired, have dark urine, yellowing of my eyes and skin, and abdominal pain.
 Question: What could be the diagnosis I have?"
 ```

 ## Save the Fine-Tuned Model